Flyover of the Nazca Lines

 I put astronaut in quotes because surely ancient humans had no concept of launching earthlings into outer space in spacesuits aboard rockets.
 Unless they encountered aliens or something.

-Anyhow, this was probably the only part of our Peru trip that wouldn’t recommend to people, especially if you are prone to motion sickness.
+Anyhow, this was probably the only part of our Peru trip that I wouldn’t necessarily recommend to people, especially if you are prone to motion sickness.
 You get to see each geoglyph for only a few seconds each—if you can even make them out—and for me there was not much more value in seeing the patterns from behind glass a couple thousand feet up in the air than, say, on a computer screen using Bing Image Search for “Nazca Lines.”
 The latter would save you several hundred dollars in flight and associated travel fees.

 Supposedly, you can see some of the geoglyphs from certain mountaintops and roadside viewing towers.
 Those very well might have been worth it.